0xcaff/http-server/README.md

 ### Options:
  - `-listen`: the address to listen on for example `0.0.0.0` or the default [`:8080`]
+ - `-redirect` Respond to unknown requests with this file (relative to `-path`).
+Can be used to serve Single Page Applications.
  - `-path`: the path to serve [`./`]
  - `-header`: header sent with every response, for example `X-Authentication: global`